-The current zoning of your parcel is irrelevant to this customer class designation.
+The current zoning of your parcel is irrelevant to customer class designation.
 This is peculiar to California law.
 Domestic use of some of the water delivered to your parcel is included in the broader meaning of "Irrigator".
-Originally, all lands in the community were served with irrigation water for citrus, other crops, animal husbandry and domestic uses incidental to the family farm of that time.
-The family farm is a form of manufacturing and commerce.
+Originally, all lands in the community were served with irrigation water for citrus, other crops, animal husbandry and domestic uses incidental to the family farm of that time (domestic use includes landscape irrigation).
+The family farm was a form of manufacturing and commerce.
 This was the state of agriculture of that time.
-Agriculture is manufacturing by utilizing the natural resources of the land.
-We harvest water from the land for this purpose.
-Modern zoning codes for commercial or manufacturing are designations for managing the land use impacts upon the community and they are irrelevant to the use of the water resource.
-In Riverside, thru the decades to today, we have only removed the citrus plantings and re-planted
+Agriculture is manufacturing by utilizing the natural resources of the land to produce a harvest.
+We appropriate the water for this purpose.

+Modern zoning codes for residential, commercial or manufacturing are designations for managing the land use impacts upon the community and they are irrelevant to the "class" or use of the water resource.

-"housing" with the intent of producing wealth from the land by supplying water and raising a crop of families.
+In Riverside, thru the decades to today, we have only removed the citrus plantings and replanted "housing" with the intent of producing wealth from the land by supplying water and raising a crop of families.
 Modern families still need irrigation water for landscaping, growing food, animals and other domestic uses of the land.
 In a broad sense, we only changed the crop and method of production.
-Therefore, Irrigator is the only appropriate customer class served with water.
+Therefore, Irrigator remains the only appropriate customer class served with water in Riverside.